Rainy Day Activities for 1 Year Olds

 Conclusion

-Because staying indoors—especially for days at a time—is not an easy task for many kids.
-But with these rainy day activities for 1 year olds, you now have ideas to keep yours entertained, learning, and burning energy.
+Staying indoors—especially for days at a time—is not an easy task for many kids.
+But with these activities, you now have ideas to keep yours entertained, learning, and burning energy.
 Even with the rain pouring outside.

 Get more tips:

-- Sensory Activities for 1 Year Olds: 18 Ideas to Engage the Senses
+- 20 Sensory Activities for 1 Year Olds

 - What to Do When You’re Seeing One Year Old Tantrums Already

-Don’t forget: Join my newsletter and grab your printable calendar of fun and simple play activities:
+Don’t forget: Join my newsletter and grab your printable calendar of fun and simple play activities below—at no cost to you: